deividasve/final_project/README.md

 ## Project theme: Last minute travel deal data analysis and visualization

-The main goal of the project is to find out the
+The main goal of the project is to find out the price differences by different last minute travel providers.

-In this project we used Python, CSV files, and a PostgreSQL database showcasing our practical coding skills acquired at Vilnius Coding School.
+In this project we used Python and CSV files showcasing our practical coding skills acquired at Vilnius Coding School.

 ## Applied knowledge:
-Used libraries: Pandas, MatplotLib, SeaBorn, Selenium, SciPy
+Used libraries: Pandas, MatplotLib, SeaBorn, Selenium

 makalius_scraper.py
 Getting data from URL ("'https://www.makalius.lt/paskutine-minute/puslapis/{i}/").